azharfuadis/Detecting_Cybersecurity_Threats_using_Deep_Learning/README.md

 **Project Description:**

 Develop a system that can detect Cyber Attacks in network traffic.
 Utilizing PyTorch, you will train a neural network model and implement real-time anomaly detection.
-The goal is to improve network security by identifying and mitigating sophisticated cyber-attacks. testing
+The goal is to improve network security by identifying and mitigating sophisticated cyber-attacks.

 **To Do:**
 Train a neural network model to detect cyber attacks using PyTorch.